swe-students-fall2025/1-specification-team-fish/README.md

   - Meet other students with similar career goals
     - Future coworkers or business connections
   - Easily meet up with friends from classes on campus
+  - Find overlapping study times quicker
+  - Know who is already studying
+  - Discover study locations that aren't too distracting or busy
+  - Match with people who have compatible study habits
+  - See's what topics people also struggle with and can work on connecting over those needs
 - Problems
   - Location and privacy (with map feature)
     - Wants only friends to be able to see